rmoralespp/pymince/README.md

 ```
 fibonacci(n=None)

-Returns a generator with fibonacci series.
+Returns a generator with fibonacci series up to n.

-:param Optional[int] n: number iterations.
+Runs indefinitely if n is specified as None.

-    Must be None or an integer: 0 <= x <= sys.maxsize
+:param Optional[int] n: Must be None or number.
 :rtype: Generator[int]
 ```
 ##### luhn